WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 :::

 Please contact us at [exec@warwicktechcrew.co.uk](exec@warwicktechcrew.co.uk) for any further information.

+### Drama Collective (DC) Show Allocation
+The Drama Collective (DC) constitution states the following:
+1. A pack must meet with the president of Tech Crew, at least 4 term-time weeks before final Pack submission where academically possible.
+2. Tech teams must be allocated by Tech Crew, including all members of the Lighting, Sound, Management, Set, and Video departments.
+3. Up to 2 of these team members can be allocated by Pack teams, bypassing the Tech Crew allocation process, at the approval of a simple majority of Tech Crew exec.
+     1. These team members must be allocated before the meeting with the Tech Crew president.
+     2. These team members must have Tech Crew membership.
+     3. Approval of these team members may be subject to conditions, set by Tech Crew exec.

 ## Crew Assignment Policy
 The Tech Crew exec will assign show and hire roles according to the following guidance: